XLabKC/CornerMan/README.md

   * `key` _String_ (optional): The key to use for this observable
 * `=>` _Observable_: Returns a Knockout observable

-Creates an observable that contains an array of ViewModels.
-ViewModels added/removed from this observable be set as children of this observable.
+Creates an observable that contains an array of <i>ViewModel</i>s. <i>ViewModel</i>s added/removed from this observable be set as children of this observable.
 ```js
 function FooViewModel() {
   CornerMan.ViewModel.call(this);